C. Anthony Anderson

 Curtis Anthony Anderson (born May 29, 1940) is a contemporary American philosopher, currently Professor of Philosophy at the University of California at Santa Barbara.
 He earned his Ph.D. in philosophy from University of California at Los Angeles in 1977, where he worked closely with the renowned logician Alonzo Church.
 He also holds an M.S. in mathematics from the University of Houston (1965), where he earned his undergraduate degree in physics and mathematics (1964).

 Anderson's work over the years has focused primarily in the philosophy of logic and the philosophy of language, although he also works in such areas as the philosophy of religion and has an interest in most areas of traditional philosophy.

 Prior to his professorship at U.C.
-Santa Barbara, Dr. Anderson held posts notably at the University of Minnesota at Minneapolis, and the University of Texas at Austin.
+Santa Barbara, Anderson held posts notably at the University of Minnesota at Minneapolis, and the University of Texas at Austin.